by Sirius Fourside

 Difficulty

-Honestly, neither one of these two hashes is particularly hard to make, especially with the right equipment.
-In fact, if you haven’t already, I’d encourage to try making both types at home.
-You can get a feel for the difficulty of each, and as a pretty sweet bonus, you end up with two different types of hash to use.
+Neither one of these two hashes is particularly hard to make, especially with the right equipment.
+In fact, if you haven’t already, I’d encourage you to try making both types at home!
+You can get a feel for the process of making each type, and as a pretty sweet bonus, you end up with two different types of hash to use.

-Part of the difficulty with Bubble Hash is that it can be messy to make since it involves lots of water.
+Part of the difficulty with Bubble Hash is that it can be messy since it involves lots of water.
 There is also one step when making Bubble Hash that can greatly affect the level difficulty: the mixing.
-Bubble Hash can go from being pretty intensive (when you mix the ice water and cannabis by hand) to moderate (using a hand drill) to pretty-easy-but-wet when you use a mini-washer (aka Hash-Machine, shown below).
+Bubble Hash can go from being pretty intensive (when you mix the ice water and cannabis by hand) to moderate (using a hand drill) to pretty-easy-but-wet when you use a mini clothes washer as a Hash-Machine, (like this mini washer, shown below).
 With the mixing out of the way, it’s just a bit of scraping, drying and chopping before your hash is ready.

-A mixing machine make the Bubble Hash process a lot easier, but you still have the mess of dealing with tons of ice and water
+A mixing machine makes the Bubble Hash process a lot easier, but you still have the mess of dealing with tons of ice and water.

 Once the ice water and cannabis have been mixed together and agitated for several minutes, the mixture is poured through special bags (called bubble bags), and the hash is collected with a spoon.
 You repeat the process multiple times.

-Dry-Ice Hash takes much less time to make.
+Dry ice hash takes much less time to make.
 The main drawback to Dry-Ice Hash is, well…the dry-ice.
-Dry-Ice can be harder to obtain than regular ice depending on where you live and it definitely costs more.
+Dry ice can be harder to obtain than regular ice depending on where you live and it costs more.
 Additionally, you shouldn’t touch Dry-Ice.
-It’s inherently more dangerous since prolonged contact can give you a mean “burn”.
-Still, even with those issues, Dry-Ice Hash is incredibly easy to make and if you follow a few easy safety guidelines like wearing oven mitts, the dry-ice won’t cause any problems and ends up being easier to make overall.
+It’s inherently more dangerous since prolonged contact can give you a mean freezer burn.
+Still, even with those issues, Dry-Ice Hash is pretty easy to make and if you follow a few easy safety guidelines like wearing oven mitts, the dry-ice won’t cause any problems and ends up being easier to make overall.

 Winner: Dry-Ice Hash